rohirto/ultimate_esp_mqtt_ubidots/README.md

 1. WiFi Manager: Auto choose WiFi AP dynamically
 2. HTTP OTA: Web server based OTA (External NodeJS Server -> https://github.com/rohirto/OTA_Server)
 3. Ubidots MQTT
+4. Wifi Reconnect timer and User Timers: A wifi reconnect timer of 3 mins (If wifi connection goes, either AP is turned off or Internet gone, the esp tries to reconnect with Ubidots server for 3 mins, after that if WiFi Status is of disconnected then esp goes back to WiFi manager mode to reconfigure a new AP -> which if not done in 3 mins will result in attempt for connection with existing AP -> the cycle goes on)

 ## Usage
 1. WiFi Manager Module: